A creamy peanut butter mousse layered with chocolate avocado mousse and homemade crystallized ginger chips, to balance hormones, and boost energy.

 Make Chocolate Avocado Mousse

-- Break up chocolate bar, and melt in microwave at 45 seconds, and stir until all bits are melted.
+- Melt the chips in the microwave at 60 seconds.
+Stir until all bits are melted.
 (Or melt in a pyrex measuring cup that sits in a boiling water bath)

-- Put that and other mousse ingredients in a blender (I used a small blendtec jar), or in a mini food processor), and blend until creamy.
+- Put the chocolate and other mousse ingredients in a blender and blend until creamy.

-- Pour this layer onto the butter cream layer in the parfait cups.
+- Pour this layer onto the peanut butter mousse in your cups.

 - Dollop on some peanut butter, or sunflower butter if you are making it nut-free.

-- Make the crystallized ginger (below), then top the parfaits with yogurt or more whipped cream.
+- Make the crystallized ginger (below), then top the parfaits with yogurt or whipped cream.

 How to make Crystallized Ginger: